-The Word Tree module is a visual tool to show the different contexts in which brands or products appear.
-Its graph-based display facilitates the rapid exploration of search results and conveys a better understanding of how language is being used surrounding a certain topic.
-The module processes the list of concordances of the sentence view and presents them in a more structured manner to emphasize the usage context of a term.
-It complements the tag cloud, which gives a good overview of the most frequent terms, but does not reflect their usage context within specific sentences.
+The Word Tree visualization is an interactive tool to show the different contexts in which brands or products appear.
+Its graph-based display facilitates the rapid exploration of search results.
+It helps you to better understand how language is being used surrounding a certain topic.
+The module processes the list of concordances of the sentence view and presents them in a more structured manner.
+Thereby, it emphasizes the usage context of a term.
+The Word Tree complements the tag cloud. which gives a good overview of the most frequent terms, but does not reflect their usage context within specific sentences.

-Visual Representation.
-The Word Tree of the webLyzard dashboard is based on the popular keyword-in-context technique and adopts a symmetrical approach .
-The root of the tree is the search term.
-The left part of the tree displays all sentence parts that occur before the search term (prefix tree), the right part those that follow the search term (suffix tree).
-These branches to the left and to the right help users to spot repetition in contextual phrases that precede or follow the search term.
-Visual cues include different font sizes to indicate the frequency of phrases, and connecting lines to highlight typical sentence structures.
+The Word Tree visualization is an integral part of the webLyzard dashboard [1, 2].
+It allows to quickly grasp the major threads in a public debate.
+It uses the popular keyword-in-context technique and adopts a symmetrical approach .
+The search term represents the root of the word tree.
+The left part displays all sentence parts that occur before the search term (prefix tree).
+The right part those that follow the search term (suffix tree).
+These branches to the left and to the right help you to spot repetition in contextual expressions that precede or follow the search term.
+The font size indicates the frequency of phrases.
+The connecting lines between those phrases highlight typical sentence structures.

-Example.
-The tree-like structure is built by (1) searching for a term – e.g., science, (2) grouping identical phrases containing the term into nodes – e.g., political science, and (3) creating additional sub-nodes once the sentences start to differ – e.g., political science at …, political science professor …, etc. This grouping together of equal phrases into a connected tree structure sheds light on word usage within the selected source(s) in a given time interval.
+The Word Tree generator builds the tree-like structure.
+Firstly, it searches for a term such as science.
+Secondly, it groups identical phrases containing the term into nodes – e.g., political science.
+Thirdly, it creates additional sub-nodes once the sentences start to differ – e.g., political science at …, political science professor …, etc. This grouping together of equal phrases into a connected word tree structure sheds light on word usage within the selected sources in a given time interval.

-- Single clicking on intermediate nodes reprocesses the shown data to create a new tree (the phrase from the previous root to the clicked word becomes the new root).
-This drill down operation can be used to limit the amount of information shown, and to explore sub-branches of the tree containing specific phrases.
+- Click on intermediate nodes to create a new graph.
+The phrase from the previous root to the clicked word becomes the new root.
+This drill down operation can be used to limit the amount of information shown, for example, or to explore sub-branches of word trees containing a specific verb or noun.

-- ‘Plus’ and ‘Minus’ buttons allow users to extend or trim the tree – i.e. add or remove hierarchical layers of branches.
-This hides most of the individual sentences and focuses the display on the primary tree structure.
+- Expand Tree or Shrink Tree to add or remove hierarchical layers of branches.
+This lets you hide individual sentences and focus the display on the primary tree structure.